Bloomberry Research · Technical Report · Version 1.0

 How AI Detects Your Writing

-The four structural fingerprints present in 82% of AI posts — and why better prompts cannot eliminate them.
+The four structural fingerprints present in the majority of AI posts — and why better prompts cannot eliminate them.

 The Emotional Architecture of AI Writing